 assessment to determine whether and to what extent the outcomes intended by this Agreement have been achieved, and any modifications to the Agreement that are necessary for continued achievement in light of changed circumstances or unanticipated impact (or lack of impact) of the requirement.
 This assessment also shall address areas of greatest achievement and the requirements that appear to have contributed to this success, as well as areas of greatest concern, including strategies for accelerating full and effective compliance.
 Based upon this comprehensive assessment, the Monitor shall recommend modifications to the Agreement that are necessary to achieve and sustain intended outcomes.
-Where the Parties agree with the Monitor's recommendations, the Parties shall stipulate to modify the Agreement accordingly.
+Where the Parties agree with the Monitor's recommendations, the Parties shall stipulate to modify the Agreement accordingly, and shall submit such stipulation to the Court for approval.
 This provision in no way diminishes the Parties' ability to stipulate to modifications to this Agreement as set out in section XIX.P, below.
 Nothing in this assessment shall empower the Monitor to unilaterally modify the terms of this Agreement.